-It was the first Oscar nomination for Simmons, 60, a longtime character actor.
+It was the first Oscar nomination for Simmons, 60.
 He also won the Golden Globe in January.

 Simmons, who said backstage that he was taken aback by the enthusiastic applause he received from the Oscar audience, has seen his life changed by "Whiplash."

 "It's definitely more tiring than the lean times.
 In the lean times, you get plenty of sleep and you're not flying around everywhere," he said, recalling fondly performing at regional theaters "for not much money" early in his career.

 Simmons was asked what he would say to struggling actors who may be tempted to quit.
 He recalled feeling that way, he said, but resisted it because he was committed to acting and the arts.